aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/create-vector-layer-with-srs/_index.md

 ### Is there a free trial available?
 Yes, you can explore the features of Aspose.GIS by obtaining a free trial [here](https://releases.aspose.com/).
 ### How can I purchase a license for Aspose.GIS?
-To purchase a license, visit the [official purchase page](https://purchase.aspose.com/buy).
+To purchase a license, visit the [purchase page](https://purchase.aspose.com/buy).